CombatExtended-Continued/CombatExtended/README.md

 - Amount of reduction depends on medicine used and doctor skill.
 Don't expect the guy with 2 doctoring skill and herbal medicine to stop a destroyed lung from bleeding.

 ### Supported Third-Party Mods
-CE comes with built-in support for a number of popular third-party mods, a [list of which can be found here](SupportedThirdPartyMods.md).
+In addition to external patches, CE comes with built-in support for a number of popular third-party mods, a [list of which can be found here](SupportedThirdPartyMods.md).

 ### License
 This mod is a continuation and expansion of the original [Combat Extended](https://ludeon.com/forums/index.php?topic=33461.0) and is used under the [Creative Commons 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).